JiachengLi1995/JiachengLi1995.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Ph.D. student at UC San Diego beginning in 2020 Fall, advised by Prof. Julian McAuley.
-I'm interested in informatioin extraction, recommender systems, deep learning.
+<br/>I'm interested in informatioin extraction, recommender systems, deep learning.

 News
 ======